jessepav/lacygoill-wiki-backup/tmux/tmux.md

 It  doesn't remove  the backslash,  because in  a double-quoted  string, `\`  is removed only when it's special, i.e.  only when it's followed by some characters (like `$`), and `z` is not one of them.
-A shell – probably – only passes  *literal* strings as arguments to a command it runs; so  here, zsh  passes the literal  string `'\z'` to  tmux, and  the latter doesn't replace anything in a literal string.
+Also, a  shell –  probably –  only passes  *literal* strings  as arguments  to a command it runs; so here, zsh passes  the literal string `'\z'` to tmux, and the latter doesn't replace anything in a literal string.

 OTOH, in the second command, tmux is  the first to parse the command (there's no shell this time); and tmux removes one level of backslash, unconditionally.